wangren09/wangren09.github.io/_pages/about.md

     <h2>Recent Activities</h2>
     <hr>
     <ul>
+      <li><strong>11/2024</strong> I am organizing a workshop on <a href="https://www.ideal-institute.org/2024/10/30/workshop-on-privacy-and-interpretability-in-generative-ai-peering-into-the-black-box//">"Privacy and Interpretability in Generative AI: Peering into the Black Box"</a>, which will be held on Nov.22 (Friday) in-person at Illinois Tech.
+If you're interested in the workshop, please consider registering for it (The registration is free).</li>
       <li><strong>06/2024</strong> IDEAL is organizing the Annual Meeting and the Industry Day on June 6th and 7th.
 You are welcome to register for the <a href="https://www.ideal-institute.org/2024/05/06/ideal-annual-meeting-and-industry-day-2024/">event here</a>.</li>
       <li><strong>04/2024</strong> Jane receives <a href="https://www.iit.edu/news/2024-ece-day-seminar-and-student-research-competition">first place in the Best Presentation Award for Ph.D.
 Research at 2024 ECE Day - Student Research Competition</a>.
 Congrats! .</li>
       <li><strong>02/2024</strong> Our paper on Towards Multi-Task Privacy Preserving In Deep Learning was accepted by IEEE Access.</li>